 Leaks around door and window frames, leaking water pipes and cracks in foundation are just a few of the ways that water can infiltrate the home and set up problems with mold and mildew.
 A little signs of moisture, shade and heat are the only ingredients needed to start a mold or mildew issue that is tough to get rid of.
 Mold and mildew can cause breathing difficulties and at times make your eyes red and puffy.
 Use a mixture of half vinegar and half water to destroy mold and mildew spores.
 Have any water leaks fixed right away.

 Dust And Mites

-Dust has a way of touching off allergic reactions in many people and can make breathing difficult for anyone that has serious asthma.
-Most people dust regularly, but it is a chore that needs done daily for those that are extra sensitive.
+Dust has a way of touching off allergy reactions in many people and can make breathing difficult for anyone that has serious asthma.
+Most people dust regularly, but it is a chore that needs done daily for those that are extra sensitive exposure.
 Mites are another concern.
 They are small living parasites that live on bedding, furniture, mattresses, carpets and drapes.
 Vacuuming and washing linens in hot water each week helps keep them under control.